AGHG46087/ardex/README.md

 * T06: Make sounds - demonstration of generating sounds with an active buzzer.
 * T07: Passive Buzz Snd - demonstration of generating note sounds with an passive buzzer.
 * T08: Sound Sensor - demonstration of Sound detection for digital and analog
+* T09: Ultrasonic - Demonstration of a HC-SR04 untrasonc sensor to measure ddistance.